 (4) Ask Them What You Can Prep for the Meeting

 Insert your conference call option of choice.
 Whatever it might be, you can avoid unnecessary back and forth emails (EFFICIENCY) on calls.
-I recently began using UberConference and have really been liking it.
+We recently switched to Google Meets and have really been liking it (it's crazy how much it's improved!).
 I have the link in my Calendly email so my client or prospect knows when they schedule how we will have the call.

 (6) Set 30 Minute Deadlines (or 15 if you are brave)

 Finally, I think setting a meeting deadline is an important feature.
 Virtually all meetings do **not** need 60 minutes, many do not even need 30.
 Because my calls are primarily with clients connecting during a month, or prospects where we have a bit to talk about and discuss, I have chosen 30 minutes for my deadline.
 You may find 15 minutes is more up your alley.
 I will caution you to not underestimate because you don't want to bump calls up against each other if they consistently go long.
 Regardless, it helps the people on the other side of your call going into the meeting to have an expectation of your chosen deadline.Well, that about wraps it up.
 I hated Calendly when I tried it the first time, and now I can't imagine life without it.
 What about you?
 Do you have a favorite tip?
 I'd love to know the smart ways you are using Calendly (or other automated meeting schedulers) to make your communication more efficient.
 Tweet them to me at @PPCKirk and let's learn together!